Will your second labour be a re-run of your first? Or is there no link between the two? Here we find out what you can expect second time around.

 About three out of every four women who have had one previous caesarean go on to have a successful VBAC (RCOG, 2016).

 Is labour likely to be faster second time around?

-Yes, labour is likely to be quicker with a second or subsequent birth (NICE, 2014).
+Yes, labour is likely to be shorter with a second or subsequent birth (NICE, 2014).

-It is especially likely that the early stages (latent labour) will be faster and contractions will become stronger more quickly.
-So you might need to consider getting to the place where you will give birth faster than last time.
-The average labour length for women who have given birth before is five hours, and it is likely to be shorter than 12 hours (NCCWCH, 2014).
+It is especially likely that the early part will become stronger more quickly, so you might need to consider getting to the place where you will give birth earlier than last time.
+The average duration of established first stage for women who have given birth before is five hours rather than eight, and it is likely to be shorter than 12 hours instead of 18 (NICE, 2014).

-Unless you had a caesarean before, the active (pushing) part of labour is usually shorter too.
-That’s because your muscles and vagina have stretched before (NCCWCH, 2014).
+Unless you had a caesarean before, the active (pushing) part of labour is also likely to be shorter too, within two hours rather than three.
+That’s because your muscles and vagina have done this work before (NICE, 2014).

 If I had a fast labour first time, is that likely to happen again?

 Yes, for most women their labours are shorter with their second baby.
 So if you struggled to get to hospital or a birth centre last time, you might want to consider a home birth this time around.

 Will I need similar pain management to last time?

 If you didn’t have much pain managment last time, you probably learnt which coping techniques worked for you.
 This time, you might feel more confident and able to manage the strong sensations again using the same methods.